JovianHQ/jovian-py/docs/user-guide/02-upload.md

 ## Uploading Jupyter Notebooks to Jovian

-Jovian allows you to upload and share [Jupyter notebooks](https://jupyter.org/) instantly with a single command, directly within Jupyter.
+Jovian allows you to upload and share <a href="https://jupyter.org/" target=_blank> Jupyter Notebook</a> instantly with a single command, directly within Jupyter.
 Make sure you've completed the [installation](01-install.md) before reading further.

 #### Uploading Notebooks